 Finally, keep in mind that metrics are often aggregated.
 However, in some ML problems, even a single classification can be quite harmful, such as a false positive identifying an individual as a threat.
 Therefore, it’s not enough to control for those metrics in aggregate, but also it’s important to identify case-by-case instances where incorrect biases can be harmful.

-An international example can be seen in the AI Principles published by the Organisation for Economic Cooperation and Development (OECD), which were adopted by forty-two countries, and not only focus on fairness but also on the privacy aspects of ML models – another very important topic not touched on in this article.
+An international example can be seen in the AI Principles published by the Organisation for Economic Cooperation and Development (OECD), which were adopted by forty-two countries, and not only focus on fairness but also on the privacy aspects of Machine Learning models – another very important topic not touched on in this article.
 One of such principles directly refers to ML fairness and the necessity of introducing humans into the loop to keep the use of these ML models ethical.

 “AI systems should be designed in a way that respects the rule of law, human rights, democratic values and diversity, and they should include appropriate safeguards – for example, enabling human intervention where necessary – to ensure a fair and just society.”

-The “Recommendation of the Council on Artificial Intelligence” is another document published by the OECD which states that models should be transparent, explainable, accountable, and robust, all of which are concepts we’ve touched on in this article with respect to ML bias and fairness.
+The “Recommendation of the Council on Artificial Intelligence” is another document published by the OECD which states that models should be transparent, explainable, accountable, and robust, all of which are concepts we’ve touched on in this article with respect to Machine Learning bias and fairness.
 A third example is the often discussed in data-related company problems, is Europe’s General Data Protection Regulation (GDPR), which states the following:

 “In any case, such processing should be subject to suitable safeguards, including specific information of the data subject and the right to obtain human intervention, to express his or her point of view, to get an explanation of the decision reached after such assessment and the right to contest the decision.
 In order to ensure fair and transparent processing in respect of the data subject, having regard to the specific circumstances and context in which the personal data are processed, the controller should use adequate mathematical or statistical procedures for the profiling, implement technical and organisational measures appropriate to ensure in particular that factors which result in data inaccuracies are corrected and the risk of errors is minimized, secure personal data in a way which takes account of the potential risks involved for the interests and rights of the data subject and which prevents inter alia discriminatory effects against individuals on the basis of race or ethnic origin, political opinions, religion or beliefs, trade union membership, genetic or health status, sexual orientation or that result in measures having such effect.”

 It’s a very positive sign that regulatory bodies are taking action when it comes to ensuring ML models are fair.
-It’s a socially relevant topic that would probably not be addressed if left to companies and ML professionals alone, since there’s no immediate commercial incentive for them to do so, especially when compared against the high cost of adequately dealing with ML bias.
+It’s a socially relevant topic that would probably not be addressed if left to companies and ML professionals alone, since there’s no immediate commercial incentive for them to do so, especially when compared against the high cost of adequately dealing with Machine Learning bias.

-Bias and malicious actors
+Bias and Malicious Actors

 Consider the case of the previously mentioned Tay Twitter bot.
 Microsoft argued that one of the reasons that Tay’s speech became so offensive was because of trolls intentionally sending it malicious text, which then served to train the bot.
 Failure by its developers to account for this led to the termination of the project, and likely many lessons learned for the ML community as a whole.